IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### How to use a `View`

-To simply view or observe the data in a View, you can use [the Streams Console](/streamsx.documentation/docs/spl/quick-start/qs-4b-console/) or [the Job Graph in Cloud Pak for Data](/streamsx.documentation/docs/spl/quick-start/qs-4a-cpd/).
+To view or observe the data in a `View`, you can use [the Streams Console](/streamsx.documentation/docs/spl/quick-start/qs-4b-console/) or [the Job Graph in Cloud Pak for Data](/streamsx.documentation/docs/spl/quick-start/qs-4a-cpd/).

-You can also programmatically access the data in a View once the application is running using the `View` object you created.
+You can also programmatically access the data in a `View` once the application is running using the `View` object you created.

+Here are the basic steps.

 1. The `View` stores the data it retrieves from the `Stream` on a `Queue`.
 Create this queue using `view.start_data_fetch`: